Quantum Algorithms for Graph Connectivity and Formula Evaluation

 \subsection{Time and Space Analysis of the Span Program Algorithm for {\it st}-Connectivity}

 In this section, we will give an upper bound on the time complexity of $st$-\textsc{conn}$_G$ in terms of the time complexity of implementing a step of a discrete-time quantum walk on $G$.
-The analysis follows relatively straightforwardly from \cite[Section 5.3]{BR12}, but we include it here for completeness.
-At the end of this section, we show the space complexity of the algorithm is $O(\max\{\log|E(G)|,\log|V(G)|\})$.
+At the end of this section, we discuss the space complexity of the algorithm.

 We first describe the algorithm that can be derived from a span program, following the conventions of \cite{IJ15}.
 Throughout this section, we will let $\Pi_S$ denote the orthogonal projector onto an inner product space $S$.
 For a span program $P=(H,U,A,\tau)$, the corresponding algorithm performs phase estimation on the unitary $(2\Pi_{H(x)}-I)(2\Pi_{\ker A}-I)$ applied to initial state $\ket{w_0}=A^+\tau$, where $\Pi_{H(x)}$ denotes the orthogonal projector onto $H(x)$, and $\Pi_{\ker A}$ denotes the orthogonal projector onto the kernel of $A$, and $A^+$ denotes the pseudo-inverse of $A$.
 To decide a function $f$ on domain $D$, it is sufficient to perform phase estimation to precision $O\left(\sqrt{\max_{x\in D:f(x)=1}w_+(x)\times \max_{x\in D:f(x)=0}w_-(x)}\right)$.